 No person may knowingly participate in the illegal sale, rental, transfer, purchase, possession or receipt of a regulated firearm in violation of the Maryland laws governing regulated firearms.6

-Persons may not knowingly provide false information or make a material misstatement in a firearm application or dealer’s license application.7
+It is also unlawful to knowingly provide false information or make a material misstatement in a firearm application or dealer’s license application.7

 Maryland firearms dealer applications contain the following warning: “Any false information supplied or statement made in this application is a crime which may be punished by imprisonment for a period of not more than 3 years, or a fine of not more than $ 5,000 or both.”8